PayPal

 POST

-Request Parametersamount - string - Total amount for your PayPal transaction.
+Request Parametersamount - number - Total amount for the transaction.

 {